Indigo Alpine Guides

 • If arriving by plane you will want to fly in/out of Ted Stevens International Airport.
 Please plan to arrive in Anchorage no later than 5 pm on Day 1 and book your flights for no earlier than 8 pm on the final day.

 • We have people come on our trips by themselves all the time!
 There’s nothing like travel through remote wilderness to build community.
-Our prices are based on double occupancy of rooms. if you’re traveling alone we’ll ask you to pay a one time solo - travel supplement of $200 to cover the extra cost of the room.
+You'll most likely leave with lots of new friends.

 • Indigo Alpine Guide trips are most often run by the owner Jack Bynum and his closest and most trusted friends.
 All the people who work for IAG have over a decade of experience guiding trips in the most remote places on earth, have wilderness medical training and advanced guiding certifications.